discretize/discretize-guides/builds/elementalist/power-weaver/index.md

   - Precast <Skill name="Meteor Shower"/> on staff, attune to <Skill name="Air Attunement" disableText/> <Skill name="Air Attunement" disableText/> while casting, then swap back to sword/dagger after the cast.
   - When there is an available _Mistlock Singularity_ but the party is not going for a full precast (mostly in t4s) at least precast <Skill id="5516"/> for yourself.
   - Choosing between <Skill id="5516"/> and <Skill name="Weave Self"/> as elite skill depends on phase time, and if you are able to utilize the second <Skill id="5516"/>, and other factors such as CC skills.
+- On some bosses you can precast <Skill name="Conjure Lightning Hammer"/> to pick it up later in the fight.

 </Card>
 </GridItem>